ufz/ogs/web/content/docs/tutorials/bhe_meshing/notebook-bhe_meshing.md

 Finally, the mesh file which has been created using the Python interface of Gmsh, will be converted to OGS mesh, in particular to VTU file format.
 Please, add the executable `GMSH2OGS` to the directory of this example file, or add the path to the OGS binary folder into the running environment.
 Here, option `-v` (`--validation`) validates the mesh and shows crucial information about the mesh.
-Option `-i` takes gmsh input file name as a string and `-o` is the output file name as a string as well
+Option `-i` takes Gmsh input file name as a string and `-o` is the output file name as a string as well

 ```python
 !GMSH2OGS -i {out_dir}/{bhe_mesh_file_name}.msh -o {out_dir}/{bhe_mesh_file_name}.vtu -v